There are many opportunities to represent UNOPA.

-The Parking Advisory Committee shall review all policies and regulations for UNL parking facilities and make recommendations to the Vice Chancellor for Business and Finance and to the Chancellor.
+The Parking Advisory Committee reviews parking policies and regulations and make recommendations to the Vice Chancellor for Business and Finance and to the Chancellor.

 - review proposed changes in parking policies, regulations, and parking lot classifications;

-- inform the University community on parking matters; and
+- inform the University community on parking matters

 - review appeal decisions of the Parking Appeals Committee